rails/actionform/GUIDE.md

 If you don't want to use a generator, you could create your own file inside of `app/forms`, just make sure that it inherits from `ActiveForm::Base`.

-Here's what a job looks like:
+Here's what a form looks like:

 ```ruby
 class SignupForm < ActiveJob::Base